 Introduced by Manaaki Whenua Landcare as a biocontrol for the pest plant, Japanese honeysuckle (Lonicera japonicus), this very pretty butterfly was first brought to NZ in 2010.
 Trials were extensive to ensure it did not affect other plants or organisms.
-The butterfly is endemic to the island Honshu in Japan.
+The butterfly is endemic to the island of Honshu in Japan.

 Introduced by Manaaki Whenua Landcare as a biocontrol (2014).